shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 emails: ka.shrinivaasan@gmail.com, shrinivas.kannan@gmail.com, kashrinivaasan@live.com

 Name "Krishna iResearch" is not commercially registered but only a profile name registered in SourceForge and later in GitHub.
 Because of certain cybercrimes, mistaken identity and copyleft violation problems in the past (and possibility of a signature forgery too which I neither confirm nor deny), sumptuous id proofs of the author have been uploaded to https://sourceforge.net/projects/acadpdrafts/files/ and https://github.com/shrinivaasanka/Krishna_iResearch_DoxygenDocs/blob/master/ProductOwnerProfile_With_FunctionalityDescription.pdf.

+**How applicable is NeuronRain for Drones?**

+Drones have distinct software and hardware for mission plan (route map), flight and ground control often different from mainstream linux kernel.
+Mission plans are uploaded to drone by special protocols like MAVlink and userspace SDKs are available for it.
+Drone control userspace C++ code example in https://github.com/Dronecode/DronecodeSDK/blob/develop/example/fly_qgc_mission/fly_qgc_mission.cpp uses DronecodeSDK in userspace and there is no necessity for kernel_analytics kernel module to read analytics variables into kernelspace from userspace Machine Learning code.
+Application code can directly instantiate /etc/kernel_analytics.conf File locally/Socket Streaming Iterable in https://gitlab.com/shrinivaasanka/asfer-github-code/blob/master/python-src/Streaming_AbstractGenerator.py on a remote host and at port 64001 (in Python) and read analytics variables for drone navigation augmenting flight plan - Quite useful when static mission plans require dynamic changes after upload to drone e.g Military Reconnaissance, Autonomous Combat, Autonomous Online Shopping Delivery.

 **Can NeuronRain be deployed on Mobile processors?**